RNtag12/linear_regression/README.md

 # Linear_regression

 ## Linear Regression Implementation and Optimization
-This project is a simple practice project whcih explains how to implement and optimize a Linear Regression model using Python.
+This project is a simple practice project which explains how to implement and optimize a Linear Regression model using Python.
 The project involves data preprocessing, visualization, model training, and performance evaluation to achieve an optimal model for predicting house prices.

 ## General Information